8 months ago

-I’m always surprised at the content that resonates, and moms are into toy purging and organizing, and I hope this helps some of you learn more about the toys that are worth investing in.
+I’m always surprised at the content that resonates, and today, I’m going to talk about how to purge and organize toys.
+I hope this helps some of you learn more about the toys that are worth investing in.
 All kids are different – they play differently and will each have their “thing” – but somehow, many of us end up with big plastic versions of whatever it is that they love.
 From trains and blocks to dolls and play food, I wanted my girls to have a good mix of toys that spark creativity.

 Going into motherhood, I felt committed to avoiding the big plastic play sets but once your little ones start to show interest in characters and you realize how fun it is to make their little dreams come true, you become the proud owner of a Peppa tree house and Frozen castle.
 Then there’s winter, gifts, isolating at home, and in our case, OT, PT, and long days and stays at the hospital.
 That’s not to say all large items are bad – we have plenty of good ones.
 But, there were more purchases than there would have been because I was desperate to help my daughter and make a winter at home a little more fun.